Enterprise-CMCS/cmcs-eregulations/README.md

 In order to update your local data with the most recent version of production, you will need to have access to our production database, pg_dump, and access to the CMS VPN.

 1. You must have the correct version of PostgreSQL installed locally on your machine (see [prerequisites](#prerequisites) for version number).
 Local PostgreSQL server must be turned **off**.
+2. Ensure you have [AWS CLI](#https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed locally on your machine.

-2. Connect to the VPN.
+3. Connect to the VPN.

-3. Create a backup of the database you intend to restore using pg_dump.
+4. Create a backup of the database you intend to restore using pg_dump.
 Execute the following command:

    - `pg_dump -U <DB_USER> -h <DB_HOST> -p <DB_PORT> <DB_NAME> > <name_you_want_your_backupfile_to_be>`
    - It is recommended that you put these backups in a folder that is hidden from `git`.
 We suggest creating a folder in the root of the project named `db_backup` and dumping all of your backups into it.
 This directory name is safe to use, as it has already been added to the project's `.gitignore`.

 > [!NOTE]
-> pg_restore also performs a backup of the database you intend to restore.
+> restore_db.sh also performs a backup of the database you intend to restore.
 However, as a precautionary measure, it's advisable to create a separate backup of your database.)

-4. Next, run the script `./solution/backend/scripts/backup_db.sh`.
-You'll be prompted to provide the credentials for the production database.
-Log in to AWS and retrieve the necessary credentials.

-   - These parameters are available in AWS Parameter Store.
-   - However, an easier way to get these credentials is:
-      - Go to a Lamba Function
-      - Click on the "Configuration" tab
-      - Click on "Environment variables"
-      - All required information should be displayed
+5. Sign in to the Cloudtamer CMS portal (cloudtamer.cms.gov) to retrieve your short-term access keys.
+6. Paste the access keys into your terminal.
+This will enable you to use AWS CLI commands.
+7. Run the script by executing ./solution/backend/scripts/backup_db.sh from your terminal.

-5. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.
+8. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.

    - The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.

-6. With the backup file ready, proceed to restore the database by running the script `./solution/backend/scripts/restore_db.sh`.
+9. With the backup file ready, proceed to restore the database by running the script `./solution/backend/scripts/restore_db.sh`.

    - local database name: `localhost`
    - local port: `5432`

-7. Upon running the restoration script, you'll receive a prompt indicating that the existing database will be replaced.
+10. Upon running the restoration script, you'll receive a prompt indicating that the existing database will be replaced.
 If you're certain, type yes.

-8. Follow the subsequent prompts, providing the necessary credentials.
+11. Follow the subsequent prompts, providing the necessary credentials.
 When prompted for the backup file, enter the name of the file generated during the backup process.

-9. Before the database is restored, a backup is created of the db that is being restored.
+12. Before the database is restored, a backup is created of the db that is being restored.
 The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.

    - Visit the local website and ensure that the data has been copied.

-### Adding a new model
+## Adding a new model

 If adding a new model, update the following files: